codingconcepts/env/README.md

 Env currently supports the following data types.
 If you'd like to have more, please get in touch or feel free to create a pull request:

-- bool
+- bool and []bool
-- string
+- string and []string
-- int, int8, int16, int32, int64
+- int, int8, int16, int32, int64 and all slice equivalents
-- uint, uint8, uint16, uint32, uint64
+- uint, uint8, uint16, uint32, uint64 and all slice equivalents
-- float32, float64
+- float32, float64 and all slice equivalents
-- time.Duration
+- time.Duration and []time.Duration

 ## Todo

-- [ ] Support all types of slices
-- [ ] Allow user to provide custom delimiter for slice types
+- [ ] Allow user to provide custom delimiter for slice types (environment config might be unchangeable)
-- [ ] Reuse setter methods for individual slice items